 Aplastic anemia can progress slowly over weeks or months, or it may come on suddenly.
 The illness may be brief, or it may become chronic.
 Aplastic anemia can be very severe and even fatal.

-Role of Homeopathy in Aplastic anemia
+Role of Homeopathy in Treating Aplastic Anemia

 - Homeopathy medicines attempt to stimulate the healthy portion of bone marrow to improve cell production.
 This may help to reduce the number of blood transfusions.